Teachers Teaching On Call

 On-call and Substitute Teaching Careers

-A teacher teaching on call, often referred to as a TTOC, is a casual or substitute public school teacher of various subjects from Kindergarten to grade 12.
+A teacher teaching on call is often referred to as a TTOC, is a casual or substitute public school teacher of various subjects from Kindergarten to grade 12.

-In many urban districts, being a TTOC is the “entry way” into securing a permanent position.
+In many urban districts, being a TTOC is an entry point to securing a permanent contract position.
 Often permanent teaching positions are filled from the districts’ TTOC list.
-Being a teacher on call is a great way to experience different classroom environments and within flexible work schedule.
+Being a teacher on call is a great way to experience different classroom environments within a flexible work schedule.

 Certification and Qualification Details

 Most TTOC’s in BC are certified by the Ministry of Education’s Teacher Regulation Branch.
 In districts where recruitment of TTOC’s is more challenging (i.e. rural districts), non-certificated people may be hired.

 In cases when a certified teacher is not able to be hired, a letter of permission may be obtained.
 These letters of permission allow an individual to teach within the system for up to one year at a time without their certification.

 Teachers Teaching on Call (TTOC’s) are paid on the salary scale at 1/189 of their category classification and experience to a maximum rate at Category 5 Step 7, for each full day worked.
 The following salary grid is an example and is based on data from May 2019.
 Salary scales differ between school districts and the actual amount received will depend on the district of employment.